ViTeXFTW/ViTeXFTW/README.md

 ### Hi there 👋
 I am Mads.
 I am an aspiring software engineer currently getting my BEng at the Danish Technical University.
 I have experience working with IoT system from my education and internship.

 I enjoy working on personal projects, developing my programming skills, and expanding my knowledge.
-My latest project is a syntax highlighter for Vscode for one of my childhood games, which I currently maintain while experiencing with a language server for the same game.